The Black Butte Copper Project is a 21st century mining operation—the first of its kind in the Treasure State's history.

 A remarkable Deposit

-The Black Butte Copper Project is unique because of the exceptionally high concentration of copper in the mineral deposit—nearly one billion pounds of copper in just under 12 million tonnes of mineralization, making this the highest grade copper deposit in development in the world.
-This means that the production of a significant amount of copper requires only a small underground operation.
+The Black Butte Copper Project is unique because of the exceptionally high concentration of copper in the mineral deposit—nearly one billion pounds of copper in just under 12 million tonnes of mineralization, making this the second highest grade copper deposit in the world, currently under development.
+Significant copper production will require only a small underground operation.

 A unique Location

-The copper lies in carbonate rock which acts as a natural buffer.
-This, combined with 21st century mining methods allows us to protect the environment as we go and completely reclaim the site to grazing at end of mine life.
+The copper deposit is lies in highly carbonate rock which acts as a natural buffer to potentially acid generating ore.
+This, combined with modern mining methods, allows us to protect the environment as we mine and completely reclaim the site to traditional agricultural uses at end of mine life.

 A much needed economic Opportunity

-The project presents tremendous opportunity to White Sulphur Springs and surrounding communities for jobs, economic development, tax revenue, and improved infrastructure.
+The project presents tremendous opportunity to White Sulphur Springs and surrounding communities for rural economic development.

 What makes this project different